hlomphosibeko/lins-api/README.md

 * Moritz, a mentor, helped with understanding how manual testing should be done.
 * Manual testing structure that my Mentor advised me to check, I got from this site [Cushione](https://github.com/Cushione/fantastic-news/blob/main/manual_testing.md)
 * LanaD, an alumni, tested my the functionality of my project and sent feedback.
+* Vusi, a former CI student, tested the functionality of my project and gave feedback.

 ## Media